-The purpose of this paper is to reinforce and clarify existing guidance given by SCoR on the verification of patient identification and the seeking of consent from patients/clients by student radiographers, assistant practitioners and trainee assistant practitioners.
+The purpose of this paper is to reinforce and clarify existing guidance given y SCoR on theverification of patient identification and the seeking of consent from patients/clients y student radiographers, a ssistant practitioners and trainee assistant practitioners.
 It also clarifies the role of the supervising registered health care professional.
-Guidance on consent has been produced by $SCoR^{13}$ and Department of Health (England) and others.
+Guidance on consent has een produced y $SCoR^{13}$ and Department of Health (England) $\frac{14}{2}$ and others.